VundleVim/Vundle.vim/README.md

    Installation requires [Git] and triggers [`git clone`] for each configured repository to `~/.vim/bundle/` by default.
    Curl is required for search.

    If you are using Windows, go directly to [Windows setup].
 If you run into any issues, please consult the [FAQ].
+Also, see the [Tips] wiki page for some additional options.

 2. Set up [Vundle]: